 Throughout this period, Brad’s desire to pursue the Gospel ministry had been steadily increasing.
 He became particularly interested in the idea of working to plant OPC churches throughout the Miami Valley.
 God began to open a door for just this kind of work in 2011, when Covenant’s session began plans for starting a mission work with a core group of families from the Springfield area.
 Brad was brought on as an intern at Covenant and supported through his distance studies at Greenville Presbyterian Theological Seminary in Taylors, South Carolina, from which he received his M.A in 2014.

 Near the end of 2013, Brad was called by Covenant and ordained as an Evangelist.
 Through 2014 he engaged in outreach ministry, worked among skeptic and atheist communities in the Dayton area, and lead a study of Reformed theology for the Springfield core group.
 Early in 2015 that core group was organized into a mission work, Living Water, which began meeting for evening worship.
 Brad was called by Covenant to serve as Living Water’s organizing pastor.
 For the last half of 2015, Brad also served as interim pastor for Covenant, which was awaiting the ordination and installation of Pastor Patton.
-As of 2016, Living Water has moved to morning worship, and God has continued to bless her ministry.
-It is hoped, by God’s grace, that the mission work will become a new and separate congregation of the OPC in 2017, following which, Pastor Brad hopes to continue the work of local church-planting.
+In 2016, Living Water moved to morning worship, and in May of 2017 the mission work became a particular church and called Daniel Doleys as her first permanent pastor.